SharePoint Site Templates

 5. Main content area

 This area displays the content in the selected page.
-The home page in our example above, contains a simple Newsfeed and a list of documents stored in document library named “Policies”.
+The home page in our example above, contains a simple Newsfeed.
+Also it contains a list of documents stored in document library named “Policies”.
 The sites do not have to be overly complicated.
 The aim to have collaborative point with relevant and useful content.

 6. Quick Launch Bar